 1.7.1 Provide advice in writing via memorandum or email; verbal advice may be given in an emergency but will be documented as soon as possible; advice or other guidance will be limited to the member’s area of expertise, and appropriate consultation should be otherwise sought.

 1.7.2 Provide or arrange for training in first aid, CPR and other life-saving measures by a certifying agency (American Red Cross, American Heart Association, American Safety and Health Institute, National Safety Council, etc.).
-First aid rendered will be documented using the CAPF 79-4 or an approved wing supplement.
+First aid rendered will be documented using the proposed draft CAPF 79-4 or an approved wing supplement.

 1.7.3 Provide or arrange for OSHA compliant blood-borne pathogen/disease prevention training, primarily to support operational mission needs for task-based training (see CAPR 60-3, CAP Emergency Services Training and Operational Missions, and ground team Specialty Qualification Training Record requirements within eServices and Ops Quals).
 CAP OSHA compliant blood-borne pathogen/disease prevention training can be found at the National Headquarters, Health Services webpage.